 Whistler Features

-If confidentiality, privacy and anonimity are critical to your organisation, then Whistler is the best option for your secure whistleblower reporting service.
+If confidentiality, privacy and anonymity are critical to your organisation, then Whistler is the best option for your secure whistleblower reporting service.

 HOW WHISTLER WORKS